 Your therapist may recommend complimentary embodied practices such as Qi gong, yoga, martial arts training, or breathing exercises.
 These will contribute to empowering you, install strengths and build resilience.

 Swan Counselling at Peregian Springs

-Anita Balogh of Swan Counselling believes that understanding the Polyvagal Theory is fundamental in treating trauma and addictions.
-She uses it to underpin her trauma-sensitive bottom-up approach in individual therapy, relationships counselling and resilient grieving therapy in a safe and comfortable environment in Peregian Springs on Queensland’s Sunshine Coast.
+Anita Balogh of Swan Counselling believes that understanding the Polyvagal Theory is fundamental in recovering from trauma, attachment injuries and/or addictions.
+She uses it to underpin her trauma-sensitive, ‘bottom-up’ approach in individual therapy, relationships counselling and resilient grieving therapy in a safe and comfortable environment in Peregian Springs on Queensland’s Sunshine Coast.

-To arrange an appointment with Anita, contact us today.
+To arrange an appointment with Anita, contact her today.